 AI Use Cases

-Our retail panel will present three AI Use Cases.
+Our retail panel will present four AI Use Cases.
 These include: 1.
 Influencing the Customer on the Path to Purchase; 2.
-Leveraging AI to Impact Store and Merchandising Decisions; and 3.
-Improving Customer Experience through BOPIS (buy online; pick up in store).
+Leveraging AI to Impact Store and Merchandising Decisions; 3.
+Improving the Customer Experience through BOPIS (buy on line; pick up in store), and 4.
+Using Generative Adversarial Networks to Augment Customer Profiles with Synthetic Data.
 Issues identified, data applied, models built and deployed will be addressed, as well as discoveries made along the way.

 Friday, April 12 — 9:15-10:30am